icapps/icapps_scripts/combine_plists/README.md

-# Combine Two Plist Files
+# Combine Plist Files

-You can use the following script to combine or merge two different plist files.
+You can use the following script to combine or merge multiple (different) plist files.

 ## Usage